drivendataorg/zamba/docs/docs/configurations.md

 The proportion of data to use during training, validation, and as a holdout set.
 Defaults to `{"train": 3, "val": 1, "holdout": 1}`

+#### `save_directory (Path, optional)`

+Directory in which to save model checkpoint and configuration file.
+If not specified, will save to a folder called 'zamba_{model_name}' in your working directory.

 #### `skip_load_validation (bool, optional)`

 By default, before kicking off training `zamba` will iterate through all of the videos in the training data and verify that each can be loaded.
 Setting `skip_load_verification` to `True` skips this step.
 Validation can be very time intensive depending on the number of videos.
 It is recommended to run validation once, but not on future training runs if the videos have not changed.
 Defaults to `False`

+#### `from_scratch (bool, optional)`

+Whether to instantiate the model with base weights.
+This means starting from the imagenet weights for image based models and the Kinetics weights for video models.
+Only used if labels is not None.
+Defaults to `False`

+#### `predict_all_zamba_species (bool, optional)`

+Whether the species outputted by the model should be all zamba species.
+If you want the model classes to only be the species in your labels file, set to `False`.
+Only used if labels is not `None`.
+If either `predict_all_zamba_species` is `False` or the labels contain species that are not in the model, the model head will be replaced.
+Defaults to `True`.

 ## Specifying advanced configurations in Python